ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 • more active participation in society (social educators, parents, children, and stakeholders);

-• improved competences, linked to professional profiles (social educators);
+• improved competencies, linked to professional profiles (social educators);

 • better understanding of practices in education and training (educational institutions);